Achievable logoAchievable logo

 • Anterior drawer test

-• Tests integrity of anterior talofibular ligament
+• Tests the integrity of the anterior talofibular ligament

 • Positive: excessive anterior talar translation and/or pain